Foot-and-mouth disease is prohibited matter under the Biosecurity Act 2014.

 - The disease is usually mild with few lesions, though severely affected animals can succumb to sudden, severe lameness affecting one or more feet.

-A recent ABARES report estimates that a large multi-state FMD incident could cost Australia more than $52 billion in lost revenue over 10 years.
+The 2013 ABARES research report (PDF, 1.3MB) estimates that a large multi-state FMD incident could cost Australia more than $52 billion in lost revenue over 10 years.

 How it is spread